*** Updated March 2016 ****

 - 32 4-40 5/16" panhead screws

-On the LED matrix panels, you'll find several kinds out there from Adafruit, Sparkfun, etc. Unfortunately while they make look the same, there does not seem to be any standard for LED matrix panels and each manufacturer can use a different chipset causing them to behave differently.
-With a little know how, it is possible to modify this project's software to support additional LED matrix panels.
-As of this writing, Adafruit's 16x32 LED matrix panel has been tested as well as the 32x32 panels available in the kit version of this project.
+The panels used in this project are originally meant for large-scale building and scoreboard LED displays.
+You'll find several kinds out there from Adafruit, Sparkfun, Ali Express, etc. Unfortunately while they make look the same, there does not seem to be any standard for LED matrix panels and each manufacturer can use a different chipset causing them to behave differently.
+So be sure and only use the verified and tested LED panels listed here.

 You'll find mounting holes on the back of the LED panels.
 Unfortunately each manufacturer's mounting holes will be different so you'll need to make your own template.
 The holes in the mounting template will probably be 1/8" but I'd recommend drill a couple sizes bigger to leave yourself some margin for error.
 The pan head screws you will use will still cover up the larger hole so it won't be noticeable.

 Once you've got the LED panels mounted to the back piece of acrylic.
 Then add the hex stand-offs and attach the front panel acrylic pieces.
 It's up to you what color you go with on the front acrylic panels.
 I used a frosted white acrylic front panel on the bottom and a translucent black front panel on the topic, this gives the LEDs enough diffusion while hiding the LEDs when the display is off.

 Step 3: Connecting the LED Panels

 Instructions here on how to wire up the LED panels with the IDC ribbon cables.